 2.1 Main features of the current cultural policy model

-The National Cultural Policy ends with a supplement which contains an overview of the competence of the Ministry of Culture (MC) and other bodies of public administration, and an overview of other concept documents in the department and an evaluation of their performance.
+The National Cultural Policy concludes with a supplement which contains an overview of the competence of the Ministry of Culture (MC) and other bodies of public administration, and an overview of other concept documents in the department and an evaluation of their performance.
 The government pledges a "gradual increase of the share of the state budget expenditure for culture to reach 1% of the state budget".
-Fulfilment of this obligation will require more co-operation by the Ministry with other ministries and regional and local authorities in the completion of specific tasks / measures in the National Cultural Policy.
+Fulfilment of this obligation will require more cooperation by the MC with other ministries and regional and local authorities in the completion of specific tasks / measures in the National Cultural Policy.